 Tan paper with red, double-lined border, black print, titled "Manner und Frauen von Theresienstadt!"

-Information Provided by Michael D. Bulmash: Rabbi Baeck, author of The Essence of Judaism, was an important spokesperson for the Jewish community after the Nazi rise to power in his role as president of the Jewish umbrella organization Reichsvertretung.
+Rabbi Baeck, author of The Essence of Judaism, was an important spokesperson for the Jewish community after the Nazi rise to power in his role as president of the Jewish umbrella organization Reichsvertretung.
 When the latter was summarily disbanded by the Nazis and replaced with the Reichsvereinigung, Rabbi Baeck remained president.
 On January 27th, 1943, Rabbi Baeck was deported to Theresienstadt.
-Here he held a prominent place as honorary head of the Judenrat, which afforded him privileges unattainable by other inmates; yet he continued to serve the ghetto community, and refused to abandon it, opportunities to emigrate to the U.S. notwithstanding.
+Here he held a prominent place as honorary head of the Judenrat, which afforded him privileges unattainable by other inmates; yet he continued to serve the ghetto community and refused to abandon it, opportunities to emigrate to the U.S. notwithstanding.
 While Rabbi Baeck survived Theresienstadt, three sisters perished.
 When it was finally liberated, Rabbi Baeck continued to attend to the sick and dying.

 On May 5th, 1945, the SS had withdrawn from Theresienstadt.
 The Commandant, Karl Rahm, was last seen on the morning of May 6th, after which he fled.

-In this newsletter published in both German and Czech, from May 6th, 1945, Rabbi Baeck, Dr. Alfred Meissner, Dr. Heinrich Klang, and Dr. Eduard Meijer- all members of the Council of Elders- announce to the “Men and Women of Theresienstadt” that Theresienstadt is now under the protective custody of the International Red Cross, that the war is not yet over and that the remaining inhabitants of the Ghetto are safe as long as the remain in Theresienstadt.
+In this newsletter dated May 6th, 1945, published in both German and Czech, Rabbi Baeck, Dr. Alfred Meissner, Dr. Heinrich Klang and Dr. Eduard Meijer - all members of the Council of Elders - announce to the “Men and Women of Theresienstadt” that Theresienstadt is now under the protective custody of the International Red Cross, that the war is not yet over and that the remaining inhabitants of the Ghetto are safe as long as they remain in Theresienstadt.
 Anyone who leaves the camp can be exposed to all the risks of the war.
-Theresienstadt has taken over the care of “the martyrs” in the small fortress ( Kleine Festung ).
-The survivors are exhorted to maintain calm and order and help with the work.
+Theresienstadt has taken over the care of “the martyrs” in the small fortress (Kleine Festung).
+The survivors are exhorted to maintain calm and orderly and help with the work.

 This announcement appears in H.G.
 Adler’s Theresienstadt 1941-1945.
 A copy appears as well in the Central European University in Hungary.